-Know About Delivery-Only Restaurants- Hope Or Hype?
+Know About Delivery or Online food ordering App- Hope Or Hype?

-Let’s accept it: All the restaurateurs with entrepreneurial mindset don’t have bundles to spend on setting up the restaurants at prime locations.
+Let’s accept it: All the restaurateurs with entrepreneurial mindsets don’t have bundles to spend on setting up the restaurants at prime locations.
 And, some of them are not interested in raising funds or going into debt.
 What should the innovative restaurateurs do?

 ANSWER: The virtual or delivery-only restaurant model is a viable option for the new restaurants or restaurants looking to expand the services at more locations without spending a lump sum amount.

 The virtual restaurant model has gained enough popularity in Chicago, New York, California, and Bay areas.
-According to research, the global virtual restaurant food delivery sales and the market size expected to grow for the next five years.
+According to research, the global virtual restaurant food delivery sales and the market size are expected to grow for the next five years.

 Upserve- the restaurant management software experienced a 169% increase in the usage of the platform by the restaurants for online ordering during the first wave of COVID-19.
 Besides, an 840% increase in weekly sales was observed.